Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 This piece of advice piggybacks on our last tactic.
 Big events are a great time to talk about your new product launch.

-You’ve got lots of eyes and ears around the event, especially if other companies in your industry are participating.
+You’ve got many eyes and ears around the event, especially if other companies in your industry are participating.

 Events will also have other media outlets attending.
-The press can hear about your new product and talk about it on their blogs, TV shows, or podcasts.
+The press can hear about your new product and update their audience about it on their blogs, TV shows, or podcasts.

 All of this is free promotion.
 It gets the word out there and gives people something to get excited about.